mitya8128/experiments_notes/README.md

 # fun_cat
-notes on categories and functional programming
+notes on neuroscience and other things